 This is for informational purposes only, full contract is emailed upon request.

 For starters, your dog will be living in a residential home, not a kennel or facility.
-Your dog will be under direct & indirect supervision of dog trainer, Ally Murdock, & possibly her interns, family & friends.
+Your dog will come to day school but get to come home and be the "teacher's pet".
 Your dog’s days will be filled with a menu of activities all designed to address identified goals, concerns &/or problems, in an intensive & proactive format including but not limited to:

-- Goals set forth by you & Ally — This usually includes things such as house manners, skills (obedience), listening, etc.
+- Goals set forth by you & Your trainer — This usually includes things such as house manners, skills (obedience), listening, etc.

 - Socialization & play with people & other dogs — A resident (or other trusted) dog-friendly dog, or dogs, may sometimes provide appropriate play, if/when it’s time and/or if it’s beneficial to your dog.
-Structure includes balance between play, fun, working & opportunities to rest & absorb lessons.
-Onward Bound is definitely geared more toward training priorities over play with other dogs.
+Structure includes balance between play, fun, working & opportunities to rest to absorb lessons.
+Onward Bound's program geared more toward training priorities over play with other dogs.

 - Daily training & work toward goals/priorities — Your dog will receive daily training that is directed toward your goals & priorities.
 Your trainer may also see things that are priority that will affect your long-term goals.
 This will be worked on first & foremost so that your dog receives what is needed to accomplish your dog’s goals as well as the well-being of your dog.
 Your trainer will work towards the goals by increasing reliability of manners & skills in increasingly challenging ways incorporating distractions, distances & durations.
 Structure/routine & management styles used in Board & Train are all intended to enhance the learning or training experience.

-- Transfer & Reintegration back home — At the end of your dog’s program your trainer will drop off your dog at your home & you are required to be available for a minimum 1 hour session (we call a “Transfer Lesson”) that will cover your dog’s completed program.
-In this session you will review what your dog has learned by learning what your dog has learned, how to maintain your dog’s training, & many other details so that you can reintegrate your dog into your home & into his/her “new life”.
+- Transfer & Reintegration back home — At the end of your dog’s program you will come pick up your dog from Onward Bound you are required to be available for a minimum 1 hour session (we call a “Transfer Lesson”) that will cover your dog’s completed program.
+In this session you will review what your dog has been taught by learning what your dog has learned, how to maintain your dog’s training, & many other details so that you can reintegrate your dog into your home & into his/her “new life”.
 You will receive written documents with protocols, homework & often video (video may not always be available.)